Types of Business Training

 Technical skill training – This type of training involves teaching employees the necessary skills to accurately and effectively perform his or her job functions.
 Technical skills are often referred to as “hard skills.”
 These skills are job-specific as opposed to soft skills, which are transferable to other roles.
 Technical skills are typically easy to observe, quantify, and measure.
 Technical skill training can be fairly straightforward to design and deliver because most of the time the skill sets are brand new to the learner and no unlearning is needed.
 Technical training topics can include machine operation, technology applications, products, safety procedures, and sales techniques.

-Soft skill training – This type of training involves teaching employees the that will assist them in performing his or her job more effectively.
-Soft skills are personal attributes that enhance an individual's ability to interact with others.
+Soft skill training – This type of training involves teaching employees the interpersonal skills that will assist them in performing his or her job more effectively.
+Soft skills are personal attributes that enhance an individual’s ability to interact with others.
 Unlike technical or hard skills, which tend to be specific to a certain job function, soft skills are interpersonal, transferable, and broadly applicable across job roles and industries.
 Soft skills are often called “people skills” because they have to do with how people relate to each other.
 Topics include communicating, listening, giving feedback, solving problems, resolving conflict, making decisions, planning, delegating, coaching, and motivating.
 Unfortunately, soft skills are typically hard to observe, quantify, and/or measure.

 In-house Training vs. External Training